Hexagon: On Truth, by Dave Snyder

 Edition: 110 copies letterpress printed on Zerkall Book paper

 Size: 5 ½” x 5 ¼”, 22 pages

 Hexagon: On Truth previously appeared in Quarterly West and the Best American Poetry: 2008.
 Our edition was published by the short-lived Stylite Press.
 A copy was recently acquired by the Joan Flasch Artists Book Collection in Chicago, where it may be read in the library by appointment.

 Dave Snyder is a writer and grower living in New York City.
 His work has appeared in The Iowa Review, Colorado Review, Sentence: A Journal Of Prose Poetry, the Huffington Post, and Best American Poetry.
 He has worked as a farmer, English teacher, radio producer and cartographer.

-Ordering Information: Hexagon: On Truth chapbooks are $18 (plus 2$ for shipping and handling in the U.S. and Canada) and may be ordered via paypal by clicking here.
+Ordering Information: Hexagon: On Truth chapbooks are $18 (plus 2$ for shipping and handling in the U.S. and Canada) and may be ordered by credit card or Paypal by clicking here.

-Individuals who would like multiple copies, who wish to pay by check or reside outside of the U.S. and Canada should email us at: isak (at) titanandweald (dot) com
+Individuals who wish to pay by check or reside outside of the U.S. and Canada should email us at: isak (at) titanandweald (dot) com